bbibentyo/zephyr-galileo/README.md

 ## Connecting to device to obtain output
 You can use serial connection to obtain print and other log messages from the board.
 On Ubuntu, I use `tio` command which you can install using `sudo apt install tio`.
-Once installed check which port you device is connected in `/dev/ttyACM*`...
-On computer it is connected in `/dev/ttyACM1`.
+Once installed check which input your device is mounted to, by running `ls -l /dev/ttyACM*`...
+On my computer it is mounted to `/dev/ttyACM1`.

 because the device is mounted with root account, run `sudo tio /dev/ttyACM1` and enter your password when prompted for one.